BJP MLA Bhupendra Patel named new Gujarat chief minister

-Bhupendra Patel, first-time MLA from Ghatlodia seat, replaces Vijay Rupani as Gujarat CM
+Bhupendra Patel, first-time MLA from Ghatlodia seat, replaces Vijay Rupani as Gujarat CM; swearing-in ceremony today

 Patel was formerly the chairman of the Ahmedabad Urban Development Authority